harvardfop/harvardfop.github.io/_posts/1111-11-11-fop-policies-and-procedures.md

 ***Policies*** are the rules of FOP.
 Internalize them and be familiar with the arguments that surround them, because even though you may not follow them in your everyday hiking regimen, they must become paramount when you are representing FOP.

-***Procedures*** are more loose statements that may further explain the validity of a policy or provide more specific examples of how a policy may be implemented.
+***Procedures*** are more loose statements or guidelines that may further explain the validity of a policy or provide more specific examples of how a policy may be implemented.

 As an ethical question, FOP has prioritized the following four conditions with regards to its activities: